-Easter is nearly here and yet this year some things feel very different.
+Finally, Easter is almost here and yet this year some things feel very different.
 Usually the shop windows are decked out with flowers, bunnies and beautiful springtime scenes, but not this year.
-Taking time to carefully choose Easter eggs for our friends and loved ones isn’t an option.
+And taking time to carefully choose Easter eggs for our friends and loved ones isn’t an option.
 Because we are all at home due to the Coronavirus.
-Yet at the time of writing, we are in lockdown, only allowed out for essential food shopping, exercise and medical appointments.
+So, at the time of writing, we are in lockdown, only allowed out for essential food shopping, exercise and medical appointments.
 The world as we know it has been paused and it can feel overwhelming and scary.
 So for me, doing things that are relaxing and routine really helps.
 For example making and baking this Mini Egg Marbled Traybake not only calmed me, it was very much appreciated by my family here at home too.

 Easter Baking Inspiration